karlstav/cava/README.md

 ### Vertical lines in bars

-This is either an issue with the font, or line spacing being enabled in the terminal emulater.
+This is either an issue with the font, or line spacing being enabled in the terminal emulator.
 Try to change font or disable line spacing.

 ### Low resolution